Insights

 Unlike other no-code tools, WeWeb doesn’t lock you into one ecosystem.
 Your data and logic stay independent.
 WeWeb takes care of the user interface.

-For businesses, this means freedom.
+For you, this means freedom.
 Freedom to pick the best backend.
 Freedom to scale later.
 Freedom to adjust as needs grow.

 Who Uses WeWeb Today?